polsys/ennemi/docs/tutorial.md

 read the [chapter on potential issues](potential-issues.md), lest you want to discover those the hard way!

-In all the examples, the method of interest is `ennemi.estimate_mi()`.
-The use cases only differ in the input parameters.

 **Note:**
 You may get slightly different results when running the examples.
-The processor model, operating system and Python/NumPy version have subtle effects on floating point calculations.
+The processor model, operating system and software versions have subtle effects on floating point calculations.
 The results should still be the same to several significant digits.